MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

 In the following, we'll need to use the following property of the algorithm:

-> claim "Karger Fact 2"
+> claim "Min-cut size does not decrease"
 > For any graph $G$, when we contract an edge $e$, the size of the minimum cut does not decrease.

 We won't prove this, but it seems intuitive.
 If $G'$ is a version of $G$ where $e$ has been contracted, then $\text{MINCUT}(G) \le \text{MINCUT}(G')$.

 Now, let's try to analyze the probability that the full algorithm returns the correct solution:

-> theorem "Karger Theorem 3"
+> theorem "Karger probability of success"
 > For any graph $G = (V, E)$ with $n$ nodes and a min-cut $(S^\*, \bar{S^\*})$, Karger's algorithm returns $(S^\*, \bar{S^\*})$ with probability at least $\frac{2}{n(n-1)} = 1 / {n \choose 2}$

 Let $A_i$ be the probability that the edge picked in step $i$ of the loop is not in $\mincutedges$.
 The algorithm succeeds in finding the min-cut $\mincut$ if $A_1, A_2, \dots, A_{n-2}$ all occur.
 By the chain rule, the probability of this is: